c-jo/rout/README.txt

 #include "rout:SWIm.h"
 #endif

-In order to use SWIm, you will need to link with rout (-Lrout:rout)
+In order to use SWIm, you will need to link with rout (rout:o.rout)